neontribe/my-best-life/content/services/3pillars-project-the-leadership-academy.md

       easy but you have to keep going.
 Congratulations on your tour Jenni.
 Long may it continue.” "
     rating: 4
+  - comment: "\"Enterprise helped me see the bigger picture and make a business out of my passion, with the support of my amazing mentor!\" - Jazmin. \"I don't come from a business background at all, so the programme was crucial in giving me support.\" - Onome. \"I would say, close your eyes and just go for it, because what have you got to lose?\" "
+    author: Abiola
+    rating: 2
 ---